Poetry

 just beyond the wildfire horizon.

-Jeannine Hall Gailey is a poet with MS who served as the second poet laureate of Redmond, Washington.
-She’s the author of five books of poetry, including her latest, Field Guide to the End of the World, winner of the 2015 Moon City Poetry Award and the Science Fiction & Fantasy Poetry Association’s 2017 Elgin Award.
-Her work appears in journals like the American Poetry Review, Ploughshares, and Poetry.
-Twitter and Instagram: @webbish6.
+Jeannine Hall Gailey is a poet with MS who served as Poet Laureate of Redmond, Washington.
+She’s the author of six books of poetry, including her latest, Flare, Corona from BOA Editions, which was a finalist for the Washington State Book Award.
+Her work appears in journals like the American Poetry Review, JAMA, Ploughshares, and Poetry.